-During 11 years of MO SW-PBS implementation, 506 of the 1224 schools initially committing to the initiative chose to discontinue training at least once between 2007 and 2017 (40 schools were marked inactive 2 or more times; these were likely schools that expressed the intent to train with MO SW-PBS, but dropped out before their second training session of the year).
-Regional consultants were surveyed regarding reasons for schools not re-committing.
+During 12 years of MO SW-PBS implementation, 658 of the 1,232 schools initially committing to the initiative chose to discontinue training at least once between 2007 and 2018 (59 schools were marked inactive twice, and one marked inactive 3 times, for a total number of "Inactives" marked in the system of 718; three schools had no reason indicated).
+Regional Consultants were surveyed regarding reasons for schools not re-committing.
 Of the known reasons, "Administrative Issues" was the primary reason for schools discontinuing SW-PBS implementation.
 This factor has been well established in literature as a driver and barrier for sustainability (Mcintosh, Predy, Upreti, Hume, Turri, & Matthews, 2014).

-The next most frequently cited were "Other" and "Unknown".
-"Other" included reasons such as school/district hit by a tornado, district mandated withdrawal, or limited resources for numerous initiatives.
+The next most frequently cited reasons were "Other" and "Unknown."
+"Other" included reasons such as school/district hit by a tornado, district-mandated withdrawal, or limited resources for numerous initiatives.
 "Unknown" occurred when schools simply stopped communicating with the Consultant(s).